sumatrapdfreader/sumatrapdf/docs/md/Customizing-keyboard-shortcuts.md

 The changes are applied right after you save settings file so that you can test changes without restarting SumatraPDF.

-There is no indication if you make a mistake (i.e. use invalid command or invalid syntax for `Key`).
+If a custom `Shortcut` doesn't work it could be caused by invalid command name or invalid command arguments.

-If the shortcut doesn’t work, double-check command name and keyboard shortcut syntax.
+We log information about unsuccessful parsing of a shortcut so [check the logs](Debugging-Sumatra.md#getting-logs) if things don't work as expected.